Stanley Andrews (journalist): Biography

-Mr. Andrews is a member of the Christian Church.
-He is a Mason, and a member of Acacia, of the Round Table Club, New Orleans, and of the University Club, Washington, D.C.

-Career After Point Four

-Colonel Andrews remained administrator of the Technical Cooperation Administration until September 1, 1953, when he resigned.
+Andrews remained administrator of the Technical Cooperation Administration until September 1, 1953, when he resigned.
 He then moved to the Kellogg Foundation to administer the National Project in Agricultural Communications, working there until March 1960.

-In 1963 Colonel Andrews bought a small citrus grove near Alamo, Texas.
+In 1963 Andrews bought a small citrus grove near Alamo, Texas.
 He worked briefly as a consultant to the Foreign Agricultural Service in 1965, conducting a survey of overseas posts.
-In retirement, he divided his time between Alamo, Texas, and Pleasant Green, Missouri, where he was involved in restoration of the Andrews-Chesnutt House.

 Stanley Andrews died December 31, 1994.
-He and his wife are buried at the Pleasant Green Methodist Church and Old Cemetery in Cooper County, Missouri.

 Legacy

 The official papers of Stanley Andrews are housed at the Harry S Truman Presidential Library in Independence, Missouri.